 FOMO effect – the fear of missing out on something

 FOMO is an acronym that stands for “Fear Of Missing Out”.
-Where the fear comes from, what the something is and what the perceived or actual consequences are if one misses something cannot be answered in a few sentences at the moment.
+Where the fear comes from, what the something is (possible information, events, messages, news, rumours) and what the perceived or actual consequences are if one misses something cannot be answered in a few sentences at the moment.
 Various analyses and studies attempt to scientifically investigate the FOMO effect.1 It is suspected, among other things, that

 - the need for affiliation and

 - the desire for interpersonal communication,

 - the concern for exclusion,

 - as well as the interest in profiting from trends and short-term developments

 What is certain is that the “Fear of Missing Out” can often be observed in individuals, in organisations and in society.
 And probably also in most of the readers of this article (more on this later).

 Social media platforms are often cited as drivers and beneficiaries of the FOMO effect.
 Presumably, the continuous flow of information, opinions, comments, pictures or videos promotes the urge not to miss anything and to be “always on”.
 The possibility of being able to react to tweets from a US president, for example, increases the self-esteem of many users.
 The algorithms of the platforms subsequently show users similar topics and opinions, and users soon feel they belong to a group (of supporters or opponents).
 Interpersonal communication in such groups – also known as filter bubbles – increases.